swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 to predict a good-enough polling iterations value.
 Most test authors will think in terms of a duration, and we would expect nearly all test authors to add helpers to compute a polling iteration for them.

+### Take in a `Clock` instance

+Polling confirmations could take in and use an custom Clock by test authors.
+This is not supported because Polling is often used to wait out other delays, which may or may not use the specified Clock.
+By staying with the default continuous clock, Polling confirmations will continue to work even if a test author otherwise uses a non-standard clock, such as one that skips all sleep calls, or a clock that allows test authors to specifically control how it advances.

 ### Use macros instead of functions